-Here's how to post the salary due to your staff, and the tax due to the tax authority on their wages, into your FreeAgent account if you are a Universal user.
+Here's how to post salary due to your staff, and the tax due on their wages using journal entries.

 The amount due to the tax authority will be worked out differently depending on what country you're in.
 There may be tax actually deducted from the employee's wages, and there might also be charges you have to pay to the tax authority because you employ that person, which don't come off their wages.

 For example, Jack is paid monthly.
 His wages before tax for April were $1,500.

 The tax deducted from that before Jack receives it is $300, which means that Jack will actually receive $1,200.

 His employer must pay that $300 to the tax authority, but there's also a charge of $100 to pay to the tax authority which doesn't come off Jack's wages, so the total amount due to the tax authority is $400.